browndeer/coprthr/doc/application_notes/epiphany_parallella_build/app_note_epiphany_parallella_build.md

 	sudo ./browndeer/scripts/install_coprthr_parallella.sh

-After installing the COPRTHR SDK, it is very important to update the `.bashrc` file for *both root and user* to add the required paths in order for the software to operate properly,
+After installing the COPRTHR SDK, it is very important to update the `.bashrc` file for *user(s)* to add the required paths in order for the software to operate properly,

 ~~~~~~~
 export PATH=/usr/local/browndeer/bin:$PATH